Skip to content

 TAKING PROACTIVE ACTION BY SETTING UP COLLABORATION ON SEVERAL LEVELS:

-Alongside this, the Group is involved in developing innovative analyses (authenticating digital label, near-infrared (NIR) model, etc.), thanks to its dedicated teams at its Gidy industrial site (Orléans – France) and its Technologie Servier (TES) laboratory, which uses the latest technologies to analyze boxes of suspicious medicines identified around the world.
+Alongside this, the Group is involved in developing innovative analyses (authenticating digital label, near-infrared (NIR) model, etc.), thanks to our dedicated teams at our Gidy industrial site (Orléans – France) and our Technologie Servier (TES) laboratory, which uses the latest technologies to analyze boxes of suspicious medicines identified around the world.

 In case of doubts or questions